A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Asymptotic Theory

 \begin{remark} \normalfont As long as the PV test is consistent on a subset of $\Lambda $ with measure greater than $\alpha $, then the PVOT test is consistent.
-This trivially holds when the PV test is consistent for any $\lambda $ outside a set with measure zero, including Andrews' (2001) GARCH test which is consistent on a known compact $\Lambda $; \cite{White89}, \cite {Bierens90} and \cite{Bierens_Plo97} tests (and others) of omitted nonlinearity which are consistent on any compact $\Lambda $; and a test of an omitted Box-Cox transformation.
-See also Examples \ref{ex:omitted_nl} and \ref{ex:structural_break} in Section \ref{sec:examples}, and Section \ref {sec:garch}.
-A randomized test where $\mathcal{T}_{n}(\lambda )$ is evaluated at an uniform draw $\lambda _{\ast }$ $\in $ $\Lambda $ independent of the data: the randomized test is consistent only if the PV test is consistent for every $\lambda $ outside a set with measure zero.
-The transforms $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $ \sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$, however, are consistent if the PV test is consistent on a subset of $\Lambda $ with positive measure.
+In view of $\int_{\Lambda }d\lambda $ $=$ $1$\ this trivially holds when the PV test is consistent for any $\lambda $ outside a set with measure zero, including Andrews' (\citeyear{Andrews2001}) GARCH test which is consistent on a known compact $\Lambda $; \cite{White1989}, \cite{Bierens1990} and \cite {BierensPloberger1997} tests (and others) of omitted nonlinearity; Andrews' ( \citeyear{Andrews1993}) structural break test; and a test of an omitted Box-Cox transformation.
+See Section \ref{sec:examples}.
+At the risk of abusing terminology, we will say a test based on $\mathcal{T}_{n}(\lambda )$ is \emph{randomized} when $\lambda $ is drawn from a uniform distribution on $\Lambda $ independent of the data.
+The randomized test is consistent only if the PV test is consistent for every $\lambda $ outside a set with measure zero.\footnote{ Here and elsewhere we refer to a test based on $\mathcal{T}_{n}(\lambda _{\ast })$ as a \textit{randomized test}, which is generally different from the classical definition of a randomized test \citep[cf.][]{Lehmann1994}.} The transforms $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $\sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$, however, are consistent if the PV test is consistent on a subset of $\Lambda $ with positive measure.
 Thus, the PVOT test ranks above the randomized test, but below average and supremum tests in terms of required PV test asymptotic power over $\Lambda $.
 As we discussed in Section \ref{sec:intro}, it is difficult to find a relevant example in which this matters, outside a toy example.
 We give such an example below. \end{remark}

 The following shows how PV test power transfers to the PVOT test.

 \begin{example} \normalfont Let $\lambda _{\ast }$ be a random draw from a uniform distribution on $\Lambda $.
 The parameter space is $\Lambda $ $=$ $[0,1]$, $\mathcal{T}_{n}(\lambda )$ $\overset{p}{\rightarrow }$ $\infty $ for $\lambda $ $\in $ $[.5,.56]$ such that the PV test is consistent on a subset with measure $\beta $ $=$ $.06$, and $\{\mathcal{T}_{n}(\lambda )$ $:$ $\lambda $ $\in $ $\Lambda /[.5,.56]\}$ $\Rightarrow ^{\ast }$ $\{\mathcal{T} (\lambda )$ $:$ $\lambda $ $\in $ $\Lambda /[.5,.56]\}$ such that there is only trivial power.
 Thus, $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $\sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$ have asymptotic power of one.
 A uniformly randomized PV test is not consistent at any level, and at level $\alpha $ $<$ $.06$ has trivial power.